Bitcoin Verdict

 Ledger Flex

-Popular hardware wallet with closed-source firmware
+Popular hardware wallet, but you have to trust closed-source firmware

 D